River Scientist, Duke University

 Doyle received a PhD in Earth Science from Purdue University, a Masters in Civil Engineering from the University of Mississippi, and undergraduate degrees in Physics and Math from Harding University.

-He continues to work on many aspects of river science and policy, and is currently working on two books: one on stream mitigation banking, and the other on the future of America’s water.
+He continues to work on many aspects of river science and policy, and is currently working on two books: one on stream mitigation banking, and the other on the Corps of Engineers.